 Through LinkedIn Matched Audiences, you'll be able to upload a list of target accounts and then use additional parameters to reach the likely influencers within those businesses.
-You can then deliver Sponsored Content to drive awareness and engagement, with Sponsored InMail and Dynamic Ads providing personalised calls to action.
-For reaching a more targeted professional audience with existing campaign assets If you're running advertising on other platforms then the chances are you already have most of what you need to drive results on LinkedIn.
+You can then deliver Sponsored Content to drive awareness and engagement, with Sponsored InMail and Dynamic Ads providing personalized calls to action.

+For reaching a more targeted professional audience with existing campaign assets

+If you're running advertising on other platforms then the chances are you already have most of what you need to drive results on LinkedIn.
 Remixing these campaigns to create advertising on LinkedIn unlocks more value from the investments you've already made and increases ROI by exposing your advertising to a premium audience in a focused, uncluttered, professional environment.
-If you're running an email campaign, you can easily adapt the content to create Sponsored InMail; a top performing tweet provides a great basis for Sponsored Content; and paid search campaigns can be easily adapted to create Text ad content, using your keywords as the basis for skills based targeting.
+If you're running an email campaign, you can easily adapt the content to create Sponsored InMail; a top-performing tweet provides a great basis for Sponsored Content; and paid search campaigns can be easily adapted to create Text ad content, using vour keywords as the basis for skillsbased targeting.

-You may already be using programmatic buying to target your display ads at relevant audiences using behavioural markers and signals of intent.
-If so, adding LinkedIn to your schedule will quickly increase the quality of your audience.
-You get relevant professionals in a brand-safe, viewable environment that they trust.
-The demand you're generating is therefore more likely to translate into the leads your business cares about.
+You may already be using programmatic buying to target your display ads at relevant audiences using behavioral markers and signals of intent.
+If so, adding LinkedIn to your schedule will quickly increase the quality of your in a brand-safe, viewable environment that they trust.
+The demand you're generating is therefore more likely to translate into the leads your business

-How to target, track, optimise and generate more leads
+How to target, track, optimize - and generate more leads